-Nagham is a Social Worker in Developmental Pediatrics and Rehabilitation at McMaster Children’s Hospital, a position that brings an understanding of the complex psychosocial needs of children and their families.As an Arabic speaking and visibly Muslim clinician, Nagham connects with many non-English speakers in their first language and is passionate about meeting the needs of newcomer children and their families.
-She is committed to ensuring that vulnerable children and families have their voices and needs represented at decision-making tables.
+Nagham is the Manager of Equity Diversity and Inclusion at Hamilton Health Sciences and a Doctoral Candidate at Queen’s University.
+Nagham is a social worker by training and brings with her an understanding of the complex psychosocial needs of children and their families.Nagham is committed to ensuring that vulnerable children and families have their voices and needs represented at decision-making tables.
 Nagham has non-profit board experience and is the founding president of Mishka Social Services, a social service organization that aims to provide culturally relevant services for Muslim and Muslim-adjacent peoples and cultures.
 Nagham is committed to bringing an intersectional approach to the work of the board to create equitable and inclusive pathways for those experiencing marginalization and systemic barriers to accessing care.
 She brings this focus on equity, diversity and inclusion, together with corporate experience in EDI, to Empowered Kids Ontario.

 Paul is a communications and marketing professional with experience in the not- for- profit, fundraising, health care, education, and government sectors.
 He currently leads all marketing and communications activities for Toronto Metropolitan University’s Ted Rogers School of Management, Canada’s largest English-language business school.
 Prior to his work in communications, Paul served as a daily newspaper reporter in Winnipeg, Ottawa and Toronto.

 Kevin is President and CEO of Easter Seals Ontario.
 Born with cerebral palsy and having served as a Provincial Easter Seals Ambassador in 1976, Kevin has the ability to relate to the children Easter Seals serves and often acts as a mentor, empowering others to reach their full potential.
-As President and CEO, Kevin works diligently to ensure the children, teens and families Easter Seals Ontario serves experience greater independence, freedom and dignity through funding for essential mobility and accessibility equipment, fully accessible summer camp and online camp programs, public awareness and post secondary scholarships.
+As President and CEO, Kevin works diligently to ensure the children, teens and families Easter Seals Ontario serves experience greater independence, freedom and dignity through funding for essential mobility and accessibility equipment, fully accessible summer camp and online camp programs, public awareness and post-secondary scholarships.
 Along with serving for over 18 years as Executive Director at We Care, Kevin has many years of experience in the hospitality sector and has been an active community member with a strong background in strategic planning and Board governance.

 A senior healthcare executive, Andra brings lived experience as the mother of a child with disabilities and a pediatric physiotherapist.
 She worked at Grandview Children’s Centre before transitioning into a leadership role on the Board of Directors.
 Through her life and work experience, she knows very well what it is like to treat children with disabilities and their caregivers, both the triumphs and the challenges.
 Her advanced education and professional skills have enabled Andra to quickly influence positive change as she led portfolios in acute care, community care and tertiary care.
 Patient and family engagement is near to her heart, and she has a record of successfully embedding lived experience into quality councils, team meetings and hiring panels to radically push the quality of services offered.

 As the Chief Operating Officer at Halton Healthcare, Carole is committed to ensuring an exceptional patient and staff experiences; and improving patient outcomes.Carole holds a HBsCN from Lakehead University and MBA from Wilfrid Laurier University with many years experience as a health care leader.
 She is a passionate advocate for improving the care continuum for children and youth with disabilities bringing the parent voice to her work in this area.
 Carole is a dedicated volunteer serving the boards of several organizations including Children’s Treatment Network of Simcoe-York and DeafBlind Ontario Services.
 She also volunteers as a skating coach with special needs speed skaters.
 As a parent, Carole considers herself “a long-timecustomer” of Ontario’s child development sector and its services.

 Lois is a Chartered Professional Accountant and a recently retired audit partner at KPMG LLP, after 39 years.
 She is a life-long resident of St. Catharines, a mom, and grandmother to a handsome grandson who lives with cerebral palsy and is a client of Niagara Children’s Centre.Through her day job Lois worked with not-for-profit organizations and is familiar with their unique needs and challenges.
 Lois assisted her clients with developing good governance policies and processes to provide oversight to the organization’s employees.
 She has served on a number of boards including Alzheimer Society Niagara, and Niagara Children’s Centre.
 Lois is currently Treasurer and a boardmember at Lifepointe Bible Church, and also provides volunteer bookkeeping services to Living Waters Life Centre.

-As CEO of Empowered Kids Ontario-Enfants Avenir Ontario (EKO), Jennifer Churchill leads the association through a significant period of growth and change, as the province continues to innovate in its approaches to the delivery of community based health care in child development and rehabilitation.
+As CEO of Empowered Kids Ontario-Enfants Avenir Ontario (EKO), Jennifer Churchill leads the association through a significant period of growth and change, as the province continues to innovate in its approaches to the delivery of community- based health care in child development and rehabilitation.
 She is respected as a collaborative partner by colleagues in a sector for which Ontario is known across Canada and around the world as a leader in both child disability research and care.
 During her tenure at EKO the association has modernized its governance, expanded its membership, and developed relationships that ensure EKO’s voice represents a broad range of stakeholders.Jennifer joined EKO after more than 25 years in the health and government sectors.
 She has a degree in Social Work, a Master’s Certificate in Municipal Management and Executive Leadership Certification.